Shodana-Studio/shodana_reader/README.md

 A new Flutter application for reading ebooks.

+Requires at least iOS 11 or MacOS 10.15

 ## Getting Started

 This project is a starting point for a Flutter application.